-In ALD, two identical Phase 2a clinical POC biomarker studies, one each with PXL065 and PXL770, are planned to initiate in early 2022, with data expected by year end 2022.
+In ALD, two identical Phase 2a clinical POC biomarker studies, one each with PXL065 and PXL770, are now expected to initiate mid-2022, with data expected early 2023.
 The initial focus will be on patients with adrenomyeloneuropathy (AMN), the largest subtype of ALD.
 The studies will enroll adult male AMN patients and assess the effect of PXL065 and PXL770 over 12 weeks of treatment on pharmacokinetics, safety, and efficacy using relevant biomarkers, including the impact on elevated very long-chain fatty acids (VLCFA), the hallmark plasma marker of disease.